Sporting Dogs

 About the Bracco Italiano

-The Bracco Italiano is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Bracco Italiano is best matched with experienced owners.
+The Bracco Italiano is a large sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bracco Italiano is best matched with experienced owners.
 Typically standing 22 to 26 inches and weighing 55 to 90 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Bracco Italiano brings a distinct combination of traits that sets it apart.
 The Bracco Italiano is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bracco Italiano loves being close to its people and forms strong bonds with every member of the household.